UK vaccine roll-out to be slower than hoped, deliveries to pick up from May

 “The vaccine roll-out will be slightly slower than we might have hoped but not slower than the target,” he said.
 “We have every reason to believe that supply will increase in the months of May, June and July.”

-So far 25.27 million people in the United Kingdom have had a vaccine, around 48% of adults.
+So far 25.27 million people in the United Kingdom have had a vaccine, around 48% of adults, and Jenrick said Britain remained on track to have vaccinated priority groups by April 15 and all adults by the end of July.

 “We always said right from the beginning that a new manufacturing process would have its lumps and bumps and that has been the case in the past and I’m sure it will be in the future,” Jenrick told Sky.